Step 7: Build a story to present

 Make your point

-Drag your dashboard Regional Sales and Profit onto the canvas.
+In the Story pane, select Blank.
+Then, drag your dashboard Regional Sales and Profit onto the canvas.

 This gives viewers a new perspective on your data: Negative profit catches the eye.